Invisible Languages of the LLM Universe: Results

-\textbf{Strongholds (+ Vitality / + Digitality)}: Roughly one-third of languages occupy the upper-right quadrant, exhibiting both demographic robustness and rich digital representation.
-These languages form a plume rising above both zero reference lines, their speaker bases, institutional support, and digital footprints mutually reinforcing.
-This category includes not only global lingua francas but also regionally dominant languages that have successfully translated offline vitality into digital presence.
-From an LLM perspective, these languages already power most training corpora and anchor multilingual benchmarks.
-The policy implication is maintenance rather than intervention -- keeping data current while redirecting capacity-building resources toward less fortunate quadrants.
+\textbf{Strongholds (+ Vitality / + Digitality)}: Approximately one-third of the languages in the sample fall within the upper-right quadrant, characterized by both high demographic vitality and substantial digital representation (see Figure \ref{fig:strongholds}).
+These languages appear as a plume extending above both zero-reference axes, with speaker populations, institutional backing, and online presence functioning as mutually reinforcing factors.
+This group comprises not only global lingua francas but also regionally dominant languages that have effectively converted offline sociolinguistic strength into robust digital visibility.
+From the standpoint of large language models (LLMs), these languages already constitute the bulk of training corpora and serve as primary reference points for multilingual evaluation benchmarks.
+The principal policy implication is thus one of sustained maintenance rather than active remediation, ensuring that available data remain current while reallocating capacity-building efforts and resources to languages situated in more vulnerable quadrants.

-\textbf{Digital Echoes (-- Vitality / + Digitality)}: Only 6\% of languages appear in the upper-left quadrant -- languages whose online presence exceeds their dwindling speaker communities.
-Often characterized by historical prestige, liturgical use, or active diaspora networks, these languages demonstrate that digital corpora can outlive real-world vitality.
-They appear as a thin blue veil above the vitality origin, illustrating how documentation and archiving can preserve linguistic material even as living use declines.
-For researchers, Digital Echoes serve as cautionary tales: high digital metrics do not guarantee linguistic health.
-For policymakers, they represent potential leverage points -- using strong digital assets to support revitalization before community fluency erodes further.
+\textbf{Digital Echoes (-- Vitality / + Digitality)}: Only 6\% of languages are located in the upper-left quadrant, representing cases in which digital presence exceeds that of shrinking speaker communities (see Figure \ref{fig:digechoes}).
+Typically associated with historical prestige, liturgical or ritual functions, and/or active diaspora networks, these languages illustrate that digitally available corpora can persist beyond the decline of face-to-face communicative practices.
+In the visualization, they appear as a thin blue band above the vitality origin, emphasizing how documentation, standardization, and archiving can preserve linguistic material even as inter-generational transmission and everyday use diminish.